Real-Time Detectors for Digital and Physical Adversarial Inputs to Perception Systems: Experiments

 {\textit{ImageNet:}} To evaluate VG on ImageNet, we have randomly sampled $2,000$ images; the results are summarized in Table \ref{tab:imagenet}.
 Observe that VG attains high AUC-based performance ($>90\%$) for almost all attacks and any attack parameters.
 MagNet requires a new auto-encoder for each new dataset it is applied to.
 An auto-encoder for ImageNet is not provided by the authors in \cite{meng2017magnet} while training such an auto-encoder did not finish within two weeks; therefore, comparisons on ImageNet are not available.
 Furthermore, extracting the embeddings for $1.2$ million ImageNet images, as required in \cite{feinman2017detecting,jha2018detecting,pang2018towards}, required $36$ hours approximately.
 In Table \ref{tab:imagenet} we report the performance of the KDE detector which is comparable to the performance of a random detector.
-Finally, note that VG using JPEG compression requires on average $0.08$ secs to check if an ImageNet image is adversarial.
-As the dimensions of the input images increase, the runtime of VG increases slightly as well.
-This is expected as the JPEG compression/decompression time complexity is $O(n)$, where $n$ is the number of pixels \cite{chiou2017complexity}.

 {\bf{Dataset-agnosticity:}} Recall that MagNet requires a new autoencoder for each new dataset it is applied to.
 Similarly, the KDE-based detectors \cite{feinman2017detecting,jha2018detecting,pang2018towards} rely on extracting embeddings from training sets.
 As a result, it is questionable if these detectors achieve high detection performance when they are deployed in real-world environments for which datasets may not exist.
 Notice in Tables \ref{tab:MNIST}-\ref{tab:imagenet} that VisionGuard is dataset-agnostic as the same transformation, JPEG with compression quality $92\%$ yields high detection performance across the MNIST, CIFAR10, and ImageNet datasets that differ both in content and image dimensions.